Do You Need Travel Insurance to Visit the USA? (2026 Guide)

 blueCheck icon

-Visitor insurance costs $19 to $172 per month with comprehensive plans offering better protection than fixed benefit plans
+Visitor insurance costs $19 to $172 per month with major medical plans offering broader protection than fixed benefit plans.

 Travel insurance for the USA isn't legally required for entry, but a single emergency room visit can cost thousands of dollars in a country with no government healthcare for tourists.